LilYuuu/seeing-machines/SM01-LilyYu/README.md

-Assignment 1: Conway's Game of Life
+# Assignment 1: Conway's Game of Life

+## Controls
-Press space to pause or resume
+* Press space to pause or resume

-Press 'r' to reset the cells
+* Press 'r' to reset the cells